stratis-storage/ci/README.md

 # Running the stratisd test with real devices

-To run the stratisd test with scratch test devices, create the file `test_config.json` in the home directory of the user calling the "runalltests.sh" script.
+To run the stratisd test with scratch test devices, create the file `/etc/stratis/test_config.json`.

 The stratisd test requires four scratch devices, which should be at least about 8 GiB in size.